CrucibleNetworksLtd/emergence-plugin-unity/Assets/InternalTesting/TestPlan.md

 - Pressing the persona information button:
   - [ ] Takes the user to the persona information screen. (see unit 1.1.6 for functionality here)
   - [ ] The user can see a select avatar button in the bottom left corner.
+  - [ ] Pressing the select avatar button takes the user to the avatar selection screen.
   - [ ] The user can see a create persona button in the bottom right corner.
   - [ ] The stages UI is showing 2 of 3.
   - [ ] Using flow in 1.1.6, the user can create a persona.